I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I

-Actors know beyond a shadow of a doubt there are certain rituals that must be performed and others that must be avoided when performing in live theatre.
+Actors know beyond a shadow of a doubt there are certain rituals that must be honoured and others that must be avoided when performing in live theatre.
 Ignoring traditions and superstitions invites disaster for any production.
 And, there are ghosts too.

 Here are three theatrical superstitions that involve whistling, blue costumes, and peacock feathers.

 - The ban on whistling backstage is prompted by practical concerns.
 In the days before electrical motors did the work, scenery and backdrops were hoisted into place by men hauling on ropes.
 They communicated with each other through whistles.
 An impromptu trill might cause a backdrop to rise unexpectedly and reveal disrobed actors backstage changing costumes or expose the mechanics of an illusion.